sliu107/tp/docs/UserGuide.md

 **Q**: Can I edit the storage files under the `historyflashcards/` folder?

-**A**: Please avoid editing the files as changing the file format might cause reload from storage to fail when you restart the application.
+**A**: Please avoid editing the files as changing the file format might cause the application to fail on reloads and certain commands when you restart.

 ## 5. Command Summary